 To be even clearer, do not move to Croatia thinking that you’ll be able to get citizenship one day.
 Every day, the government is changing laws to prevent foreigners from achieving permanent residency, which is a mandatory requirement for applying for citizenship.

-Before you ask, I do not have special powers to get you around any requirements, I don’t know anyone at the Ministry, and I don’t have any secrets to getting through the system.
+Before you ask, I do not have special powers to get you around any requirements, I don’t know anyone at the Ministry, and I don’t have any secrets to getting through the system other than expressing the importance of kindness, patience and a calm demeanor.

 Now that we’ve gotten that out of the way, here is how the chosen few can apply for citizenship in Croatia.